Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 In this form, urethritis manifests itself in the following symptoms:

-• pain and cramps when urinating;
+• pain and stinging when urinating;

 • morning discharge, which has an unpleasant odor and consists of mucus and pus, the color is blue-green;